xuechen-zc/ComfyUI-Manager/README.md

 * It updates the `github-stats.json`.
   * This uses the GitHub API, so set your token with `export GITHUB_TOKEN=your_token_here` to avoid quickly reaching the rate limit and malfunctioning.
-  * To skip this step, add the `--skip-update-stat` option.
+  * To skip this step, add the `--skip-stat-update` option.

 * The `--skip-all` option applies both `--skip-update` and `--skip-stat-update`.